Screen Protectors Frequently Asked Questions

 We offer several different anti-glare screen protectors ranging from 25% to 85% glare reduction.
 As you decide which one might be best for you, keep these points in mind:

 About Glare Reduction and Screen Resolution: Typically the greater the amount of anti-glare the more speckling and or greying occurs once applied to the screen.
 This is most noticeable on white screen backgrounds and if you read fine text or do color critical work.
 Lower percentage anti-glare such as MXH are best for artists tablets and others who are concerned with color-critical work, and who are using their screen up close.
-The generally higher anti-glare films, such as MXT, are better for screens that are viewed from a distance (such as a TV screen).
-Our MXG film is an exception and has highest anti-glare but less pixeling / speckling than MXT film.
+The generally higher anti-glare materials, such as MXT, are better for screens that are viewed from a distance (such as a TV screen).
+MXT is commonly used for stages and on outdoor covered patios.
+Our MXG is best for blocking the reflection of overhead lights.

 The terms "anti-glare" and "matte finish" are used interchangeably.

-If looking for a good film type for use with a stylus, anti-glare screen protectors such as MXH have a grainier texture than other films without compromising image quality.
+If looking for a good material type for use with a stylus, anti-glare screen protectors such as MXH have a grainier texture (described as a paper-like feel by our customers) than other materials without compromising image quality.
+We strongly suggest purchasing an anti-glare sample pack so that you can try before you buy.

 - What screen protector should I buy for glass front screens and other glass applications?

-Any of our films can be used with glass front screens.
+Any of our screen protectors can be used with glass front screens.
 However, there are some tradeoffs to consider.
 Screen protectors with stronger anti-glare attributes such as the MXT (50% glare reduction) or the MXG (85% glare reduction) will cause some dithering and/or speckling due to the gap between the glass front and the screen image.
 This results in loss of image quality.
 If optimal image color and clarity is desired along with some anti-glare effect, we recommend the MXH screen protector (25% glare reduction).
-Consider purchasing an anti-glare film sample pack to view the differences.
+Consider purchasing an anti-glare screen protector sample pack to view the differences.

-For large screen TVs with a glass front and other devices viewed from a distance, any of our anti-glare films are suitable choices.
+For large screen TVs with a glass front and other devices viewed from a distance, any of our anti-glare screen protectors are suitable choices.

 OTHER GLASS APPLICATIONS:

-Glass-covered artwork: While any clear film would protect the glass, 6HS would provide the most protection.
-Unfortunately, applying anti-glare film to a glass frame would blur the artwork because the film needs to be in direct contact with the image, so we do not recommend using anti-glare screen protectors on glass-covered artwork.
+Glass-covered artwork: While any clear material would protect the glass, HSC would provide the most protection.
+Unfortunately, applying anti-glare screen protector to a glass frame would blur the artwork because the screen protector needs to be in direct contact with the image, so we do not recommend using anti-glare screen protectors on glass-covered artwork.

-What about glass in front of a display for outdoor use?: As noted above, anti-glare films need to be in direct contact with the image.
+What about glass in front of a display for outdoor use?: As noted above, anti-glare materials need to be in direct contact with the image.
 Otherwise blurring occurs.

-- Can I use the film with a curved screen?
+- Can I use the screen protector with a curved screen?

 Not on older CRT monitors or other convex type screens.
 However, newer concave or gently curved televisions and monitors should not cause any problem.